 - Regardless of the outcome of the appeal, this case has made it clear that organisations need to be careful with what information they are collecting as the necessity of it being collected may be challenged.

 How does this affect your business?

 The rapidly developing world that we live in, particularly in regards to technology, has consequences on individuals but also on businesses.
 It is essential that businesses review the amount of private information they collect and store, consider whether the business needs all of that information and what they are doing to protect it.
 Data breaches are now further regulated under the Notifiable Data Breaches Scheme (NDBS).

 Businesses should be reviewing their privacy policies to ensure they align with the tightened privacy laws.
 It is particularly important to consider:

-- the processes in place to protect collected information; and
+- The processes in place to protect collected information.

 If you require further information please contact our office.